tarakbluru/TeZ/README.md

 ### License

-By contributing, you agree that your contributions will be licensed under the project's [LICENSE](link-to-license-file).
+By contributing, you agree that your contributions will be licensed under the project's [MIT License](./LICENSE).

-Thank you for helping us improve the project by reporting bugs!

 ### Installation